-- 1. The prevailing party who is the parent(s) of a student with a disability or the adult student; - 2.
-A prevailing party who is the USBE or school against the attorney of parent(s) or adult student who files a complaint or subsequent cause of action that is frivolous, unreasonable, or without foundation, or against the attorney of parent(s) or adult student who continued to litigate after the litigation clearly became frivolous, unreasonable, or without foundation; or - 3.
-To the prevailing USBE or school against the attorney of parent(s) or adult student, or against the parent(s) or adult student, if the parent's or adult student's request for a due process hearing or subsequent cause of action was presented for any improper purpose, such as to harass, to cause unnecessary delay, or to needlessly increase the cost of litigation.
+- 1. The prevailing party who is the parent(s) of a student with a disability or the student who is an adult; - 2.
+A prevailing party who is the USBE or school against the attorney of parent(s) or student who is an adult who files a complaint or subsequent cause of action that is frivolous, unreasonable, or without foundation, or against the attorney of parent(s) or student who is an adult who continued to litigate after the litigation clearly became frivolous, unreasonable, or without foundation; or - 3.
+To the prevailing USBE or school against the attorney of parent(s) or student who is an adult, or against the parent(s) or student who is an adult, if the parent's or student's, who is an adult, request for a due process hearing or subsequent cause of action was presented for any improper purpose, such as to harass, to cause unnecessary delay, or to needlessly increase the cost of litigation.